qiime2/docs/source/tutorials/pd-mice.rst

 QIIME 2 analysis allows the use of phylogenetic trees for both diversity metrics such as PD whole tree and UniFrac distance as well as feature-based analyses in Gneiss.
 The tree provides an inherent structure to the data, allowing us to consider an evolutionary relationship between organisms.

 QIIME 2 offers several ways to construct a phylogenetic tree.
 For this tutorial, we’re going to use a fragment insertion tree using the ``fragment-insertion`` plugin.
-The authors of the fragment insertion plugin suggest that it can outperform traditional alignment based methods based on short illumina reads by alignment against a reference tree built out of larger sequences.
-Our command, ``qiime fragment-insertion sepp`` will take the representative sequences (a ``FeatureData[Sequence]`` object) we generated during deblurring and return a phylogenetic tree where the sequences have been inserted into the greengenes 13_8 99% identity reference tree backbone.
+The authors of the fragment insertion plugin suggest that it can outperform traditional alignment based methods based on short Illumina reads by alignment against a reference tree built out of larger sequences.
+Our command, ``qiime fragment-insertion sepp`` will take the representative sequences (a ``FeatureData[Sequence]`` Artifact) we generated during deblurring and return a phylogenetic tree where the sequences have been inserted into the greengenes 13_8 99% identity reference tree backbone.

 .. note::
    This command can take a fair bit of time to run.
 If your computation environment supports it, we suggest including an appropriately-set ``--p-threads`` parameter.